 - The modern work environment in the new Swiss Post headquarters posed new challenges regarding capacity planning and employee experience

-- Swiss Post rolled out the Basic, Advanced and Pro plan across 30.000m2 and covering workplaces of 2.000 employees
+- Swiss Post rolled out the Pro plan across 30.000m2 and covering workplaces of more than 2.000 employees

 - The Employee and Kiosk App enables employees to find workspaces, co-workers and resources easily

-- With Locatee Analytics the sharing ratios of desks were optimised and 15-20% of overall real estate costs savings were realised
+- With Locatee the sharing ratios of desks were optimised and 15-20% of office space costs savings were realised

 A modern challenge

 By moving the headquarters to a new office building in Bern Wankdorf, Swiss Post stepped into a modern work environment.
-The new office spaces are managed using a data-driven approach – a job for Locatee Analytics, the big data software solution by Locatee.
+The new office spaces are managed using a data-driven approach – a job for Locatee, the big data software solution by Locatee.

 - Where in the building are capacities currently available?